Your Path to Residency in Panama: The Step-by-Step Guide

 🇵🇦 Path to Citizenship

-After five years as a permanent resident (or three in certain cases, such as marriage to a Panamanian citizen), you are eligible to apply for Panamanian citizenship and obtain a second passport.
+After five years as a permanent resident (or three in cases such as marriage to a Panamanian citizen), you are eligible to apply for Panamanian citizenship and obtain a second passport.

 Common mistakes to avoid in your application